adeobas/hello-world/README.md

 &nbsp;
 ## Welcome to my Data Analytics Portfolio!
-Please feel free to take a look through some of the projects I've created to build my expertise and skill in advanced Microsoft Excel, Transact-SQL (TSQL), Tableau, and Power BI. i'm excited to share what I have learned.
+Please feel free to take a look through some of the projects I've created to build my expertise and skill in advanced Microsoft Excel, Transact-SQL (TSQL), Tableau, and Power BI.
+I am excited to share what I am learning.
 Let's get to it!

 &nbsp;
 ## #dailycoding 016 of 365